Therapy Pet Volunteer

-- We meet with you and your animal to do an assessment of the animal.
-The assessments we conduct for dog’s look at aggression, fearfulness, responding to a therapy environment, obedience and health.
+- If its looks like your dog may be a good candidate for therapy work you will be invited to attend an assessment session.
+The assessments we conduct for dog’s include looking at aggression, fearfulness, responding to a therapy environment, obedience and health.

 How to apply

-If you think your dog could bring real value to the lives of those in rest homes, hospitals and universities, we would love to have you on board!
+If you think your dog could bring real value to the lives of those in rest homes and hospitals then we would love to have you on board!
 If you are able to commit to what this amazing programme needs, submit an application now.

 For: Therapy Pet Volunteer at Dunedin Centre